A man and a woman sitting on a couch together at home, lovingly petting a small gray dog.

 What do you need a credit card for?

-The best credit card for you and your partner should align with how you plan to use it.
 Suppose you and your partner are preparing for a major project, like a wedding or home renovation.
-In that case, you might want a card with a high credit limit to expand your overall available credit.
-Typically, credit card issuers base credit limits on factors like your income and credit history.
-If you want a higher credit limit, the person who applies for the card should ideally have a stable income and a high credit score.
+In that case, you might want a card with a high credit limit.
+That way, your card won’t restrict your spending.
+Typically, credit card issuers assign credit limits based on factors like your income and credit history.
+If you want a higher credit limit, the partner who applies for the card should have a stable income and a high credit score.

 Maybe you just want a credit card to cover everyday costs, like gas or groceries.
-In that case, you may want a credit card that rewards your most frequent purchases with cash back or miles.
+In that case, you may want a credit card that rewards your most frequent purchases with cash rewards or miles.

 Are you looking for credit card rewards?

 With rewards credit cards, you can earn cash back or miles as you shop.
-Some credit cards offer flat-rate rewards for all eligible purchases, which may work well for couples who want a simple, straightforward reward option.
-However, many credit cards offer bonus rewards in certain categories.
+Some credit cards offer flat-rate rewards for each eligible purchase.
+This may work well for couples who want a straightforward reward option.

-If one of you already has a rewards credit card, then a little strategic thinking could help you take your rewards even further.
+If one partner already has a rewards credit card, a little strategic thinking could help you take your rewards even further.
 Consider what combination of cards could best serve your budget and your shopping habits.
-For example, maybe you already earn rewards on groceries.
-Your partner may want to apply for a credit card that offers bonus cash back in another area of your budget, like gas or streaming services.

 Do you plan to travel?

-Typically, once you earn enough miles, you can redeem them for travel purchases like flights.
-Discover offers more flexible redemption options.
-Turn Miles into cash.
-Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.2
+With a Discover® travel credit card, you can turn Miles into cash.
+Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.2 That way, you can pay yourself back for your travel expenses.

 Did you know?